NYPL/ezproxy-stats/README.md

 - `openssl`
 - `libbib` (any version 1.6.2 or above)

-In addition to R, step 1 requires a Common Lisp compiler or interpreter.
+In addition to R, step 1 requires a compilation of a C++ program.
+Running `make` in the root directory will produce the proper executable (`step-1-clean-raw-logs-YEAR`) in the same directory, given that you have a C++ toolchain (`build-essential`, etc...) and `libre2-dev` installed.

-[SBCL](www.sbcl.org/) is the Lisp compiler this was developed with.
+<sup>Fun note: step 1 used to be in lisp but I wanted to see if I can
-You also have to install the `clix` package included in this project in the `dependencies` directory.
-You might have to play around with `step-1-clean-raw-logs-YEAR.lisp` to get it working for your system.
+improve the perfomance any by switching to C++.
+My first attempt was 10x slower (the c++ standard regex library isn't so fast).
+After a lot of trial and error, I finally got it down to 33% of the time it took the lisp script to run.
+Having said that, I estimate I'd have to (busy-wait) run this over a thousand times to make back my development time investment.</sup>

 Lastly, `OpenSSL` must be installed for the `openssl` R package to dynamically link to.

-Developed on Debian GNU/Linux 10
+Developed on Debian GNU/Linux 10, 11

 ### build instructions